/ Research / Secondary Projects

 • In libros Ethicorum Aristotelis ad Nicomachum aliquot Conimbricensis Cursus disputationes, in quibus praecipua quaedam Ethicae disciplinae capita continentur (Lisboa: S. Lopes, 1593).

-During the second phase, the School published commentaries on De Generatione (1597) and De Anima (1598):
+During the second phase, the following commentaries on De Generatione (1597) and De Anima (1598) were published:

 • Commentarii Collegii Conimbricensis S. I. in duos libros de generatione et corruptione Aristotelis Stagiritae (Coimbra: A. Mariz, 1597);